johannes-editor/johannes/docs/developer-guide.md

 ## Building

 `npm run build` generates a production bundle in the `dist/` directory.
+Running this command also copies the bundle into the `demo/` folder so GitHub Pages serves the latest build without keeping duplicate bundles.
-The GitHub Pages workflow runs this command automatically before deploying the contents of the `demo/` folder.
+The workflow runs this command automatically before deploying the contents of `demo/`.